TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 2/Ezra 2.35.md

 ---

-The children of Senaah, three thousand and six hundred and thirty.
+The children of Senaah, three thousand six hundred thirty.